 While this is not a new scam, it’s one of the most sleaziest I’ve seen — primarily due to the false sense of urgency which has caused more than one person to hit the panic button and pay up!

-A few of my clients received the “domain name search engine registration” email today (Feb.
-2, 2015).
-I thought this particular scam had died a quiet death a couple of years ago, but apparently it’s been regurgitated and making the email circuit yet again.
+I thought this particular domain name search engine registration scam had died a quiet death a few years ago, but apparently it’s been regurgitated and making the email circuit yet again.

 About Domain Name Registration

 Domain name registration is a real service.
-Domain name registration is a record of you as the owner of your website.
-It’s your domain name that lets people know where on the Internet your website can be found.
-The cost of purchasing said necessary domain name typically runs around $10.00/year and is separate from your Web Hosting fees.
+Domain registration is a record of you as the owner of your website.
+It’s the name that lets people know where on the Internet your website can be found.
+The cost of purchasing said necessary domain name typically runs around $10.00/year (more or less) and is separate from your Web Hosting fees.

 Domain name SEARCH ENGINE REGISTRATION is bogus, aside from being pointless.
 It just sounds like something that would benefit your website rankings.